Do SMEs need Warehouse Management Systems?

 In addition to the cost savings, increased productivity and improved customer service discussed above, a warehouse management system also provides valuable real time business information allowing for management to make better informed business critical decisions.

 Integrating your warehouse management system with your back office ERP software can further benefit small and midsized businesses.

-has comprehensive warehouse management capabilities, allowing you to maintain multiple warehouses with bin locations in each, recording items as they come into a warehouse , are checked and tested, put away, picked and delivered.
+SAP Business One has comprehensive warehouse management capabilities, allowing you to maintain multiple warehouses with bin locations in each, recording items as they come into a warehouse, are checked and tested, put away, picked and delivered.